digideskio/kubernetes/docs/proposals/component-registration.md

 **Canary Conditions** are conditions which indicate problems.
 Liveness and Readiness are canary conditions because when failing, they indicate problems, but do not guarantee health when not failing.
 Because of this distinction, and to avoid ambiguity, the term "health" should be avoided in this context.

-**Endpoints** is a set of address:port pairs (with optional port name) that describe the providing instances of a Service.
+**Endpoints** is a namespaced Kubernetes API that describes a set of address:port pairs (with optional port name) that describe the providing instances of a Service.
 Currently only Ready addresses are included, but there is a PR to add NotReady addresses: #13778.
-Internal Endpoints are created and managed by the Endpoints Controller.
+Internal Endpoints are created and managed automatically by the Endpoints Controller.
+External Endpoints are created and managed manually by Kubernetes users.

 An **Internal Service** is a Service defined by Pod Selectors.
-Internal Endpoints are created from Internal Services.
+Internal Endpoints for each Internal Service are created and managed automatically by the Endpoints Controller based on ServiceSpec Selectors.

 An **External Service** is a Service without Selectors.
-External Endpoints must be created manually (or at least are not created by vanilla Kubernetes components).
+External Endpoints for each External Service are created and managed manually (or at least are not currently created/managed by primary Kubernetes components).

 ## Abstract